 Earning your high school equivalency certificate not only makes you more marketable in the job arena, but it’s also the first step on the path to college.
 Why put it off any longer?

-This new version of the exam will require some background knowledge, emphasize critical thinking, ask more science questions, and demand more writing than the previous version.
+The latest version of the exam will require some background knowledge, emphasize critical thinking, ask more science questions, and demand more writing than the previous version.
 Seven different types of questions will be posed: multiple choice, drag-and-drop, hot spot, drop-down, fill-in-the-blank, short answer, and extended response.
 Don't panic!
 As your private tutor, I’ll familiarize you with each of these, review with you some basic academic material, go over several practice exams with you, and introduce you to online resources for additional help.

 There are numerous aspects of grammar to be considered in any language, and with English, they can be particularly cumbersome.
 I have prepared countless lessons specifically designed for my students’ most vexing challenges.
 Here are a few: indefinite pronouns, modifier placement, prepositional phrases, proper punctuation, sentence structure, and verb tensing.
 If you struggle with these or other areas of English grammar, I can help.
 We will discuss, study, and practice grammatical rules until your newly acquired skills become habits in your writing and in your speech.